everactive/network-manager/docs/edit-connections.md

 # Edit Connections

-This part will show you how to use a network-manager built-in editor to modify the connections as well as will provide a reference for setting some of the settings.
+This part will show you how to use a network-manager built-in editor to modify the connections as well as provide a reference for setting some of the settings.

-## Using Built-in Editor
+## Using nmcli Console

-Aside from offering the possibility to manage and modify the network connections using commandline the network-manager offers a built-in, interactive editor to achieve the same.
+Aside from offering the possibility to manage and modify the network connections using the command-line the network-manager offers a built-in, interactive console to achieve the same.
 In order to use it type:

 ```
 $ nmcli connection edit
 ```

-It will bring up an interactive connection editor.
-In the first step you will be prompted to enter connection type.
+It will bring up an interactive console.
+In the first step you will be prompted to enter the connection type.
 The list of valid connection types will be displayed on the screen.
-Once you select one you will be taken to the nmcli console where you have the possibility to modify it's parameters.
+Once you select one you will be taken to the nmcli console where you have the possibility to modify its parameters.

 Alternatively, if you know the valid connection types, you could jump straight to the nmcli console by providing the type as a parameter: